lmjcbs/top-companies-CLI/README.md

     $ bin/top-companies-CLI

-and then follow the instruction from within the terminal.
+and then follow the instructions from within the terminal.

 ## Development